-The 10 Biggest Mistakes Startups Make on AWS
+The 10 Biggest Mistakes Startups Make on AWS in 2023

 Adopting AWS as your cloud infrastructure seems to be a common choice for most growing companies, but it is not as easy as it looks.
 Choosing the right services, configuration, and management of these services needs skills and experience.
 At Qovery, we've heard hundreds of stories about the mistakes made by startups on AWS, and here are the biggest ones.

 Make sure you take care of these pitfalls when you start your journey on AWS, which will help you successfully migrate and set up on AWS.

 Morgan PerryApril 5, 2022 · 6 min read

 Although you can create infrastructure on AWS easily and quickly, manually doing it has a couple of drawbacks.
 First, you cannot clone your infrastructure when scalability needs arise in the future.
 Secondly, there is no documentation for all the infrastructure you have created manually.
 Maintenance will be complex due to a lack of documentation.

 Managing your Infrastructure through Infrastructure as Code (IaC) simplifies infrastructure management.
 AWS provides CloudFormation to easily create and manage all the infrastructure through simple text files.